Airwallex

 Both Wise and Airwallex offer cross-border payment solutions, but Wise is more focused on individual and small business customers through its Personal account.
 Wise Business directly competes with Airwallex’s Business Account product, offering global payments, expense cards, and platform API integrations.

 Revolut: Revolut is a global neobank.
-It was founded in the UK in 2015 and has a post-money valuation of $33 billion as of its $800 million Series E in November 2023.
-As of January 2024, Revolut had raised a total of $1.3 billion.
-The company had 30 million retail customers and operates in more than 35 countries as of June 2023.
+It was founded in the UK in 2015 and has a post-money valuation of $45 billion after its employees sold $500 million worth of shares to new and existing investors in August 2024 in a round led by Coatue, D1 Capital Partners, and existing investor Tiger Global.
+As of February 2025, Revolut had raised a total of $1.83 billion.
+As of November 2024, the company had 50 million total customers and operates in more than 38 countries.
+In calendar year 2023, it achieved $2.2 billion in revenue.
 While Revolut has a broader customer focus than Airwallex, its Revolut for Business service competes directly with Airwallex through features such as expense tracking, multi-currency accounts, and corporate cards.

 Payoneer: Payoneer is an American financial services company.
 Founded in 2005, it specializes in cross-border payments and online money transfers.
 The company went public in 2021 after a SPAC merger, valued at $3.3 billion.
 It had raised a total of $570 million before that.
-As of January 2024, Payoneer had over 5 million users and operated in almost 200 countries.
-Payoneer recorded an annual revenue of $627 million in 2022, with a growth rate of 32.6%.
+As of February 2025, Payoneer had over 5 million users and operated in over 190 countries.
+Payoneer expected annual revenue of $950 million in 2024, with a growth rate of 19%.
 Payoneer launched its cross-border receiving account in 2011 and launched a B2B cross-border payment platform in 2014.

 Adjacent Competitors

 Stripe: Stripe is a developer-focused financial services company.
-Founded in 2010, Stripe raised $6.5 billion in a Series I round in March 2023 at a valuation of $50 billion (this was down from its peak of $95 billion in 2021.)
-As of January 2024, the company had raised a total of $8.7 billion in funding.
+Founded in 2010, Stripe was valued at $85 billion in February 2025 after employees were enabled to sell shares.
+As of February 2025, the company had raised a total of $9.4 billion in funding.
 Its customers include both startups and Fortune 500s, such as Shopify, Instacart, Notion, and Figma.

 Stripe’s offerings include payment processing, subscription management, fraud prevention, and developer tools.
 While the company mainly caters to financial infrastructure products, it has expanded into the BaaS space and competes with a few of Airwallex’s products.
 These include Treasury, Card Issuing, and Payments for Platform.
-Stripe Treasury, for example, enables businesses to embed financial services directly into its platforms.
-In a May 2022 interview, Airwallex CEO Jack Zhang compared the two companies and said Stripe Connect is the “only one [other product] that has the same quality” as Airwallex’s products.
+As of February 2025, Airwallex offers multi-currency business accounts, borderless debit cards, and expense management while Stripe has more of a presence in the point-of-sale payments market.

 Plaid: Plaid is a US-based financial technology platform that lets users connect their financial accounts and share data with other applications.
 It was founded in 2013 and raised $425 million in April 2021 at a valuation of $13.4 billion.
-As of November 2023, Plaid has raised a total of $734 million.
-The company has more than 75k customers as of August 2023, including Venmo, SoFi, Wise and Betterment.
+As of February 2025, Plaid had raised a total of $734 million.
+The company has more than 100 million users globally, including Venmo, SoFi, Wise, and Betterment.
+The platform integrates with 12K+ financial institutions and 8K+ digital finance apps and services as of February 2025.
+In December 2022, Airwallex partnered with Plaid to offer faster and more secure ACH payments.

 Plaid‘s main offering is its API, which connects consumers' bank accounts and financial institutions with various fintech applications, such as budgeting apps, personal finance tools, and investment platforms.
 While Plaid doesn't offer the same range of services as Airwallex, the two compete in the BaaS and financial infrastructure space.
 For example, Plaid Link, which allows businesses to connect with users' bank accounts to facilitate payments, competes with Airwallex's payment processing capabilities.